 I mean, I thought we established that this isn’t how you write about skin color, but I guess not.
 That also wasn’t the only incident.
 Later on in Night On Fire, Billie compares herself and Jarmaine to a hot fudge sundae with vanilla ice cream.
 She says that her mom calls that type of sundae “black and whites,” so Billie finds it appropriate to compare herself and her new black friend to this food because of their skin color. *facepalm*

 Next, there are a few times when Jarmaine tells Billie that she doesn’t have to accompany Jarmaine to places or that she doesn’t have to sit with Jarmaine on the bus.
 Based off of the small protest that Jarmaine starts at the county spelling bee, I totally believe that Jarmaine can handle anything.
 Sure, it’s nice to have a friend, but having Billie be that friend just sends the message that people of color are hopeless without white people helping them along, which is not true.
 And then on the bus ride in Chapter Twenty One, suddenly Jarmaine is so quiet that the security guard can’t hear her trying to stand up for herself.
 Where did that little girl fueled by fire from the spelling bee go?
 Why does Billie suddenly have to save her?
 UGH

-tl;dr I think this book could have been great if it were written by an author of color with a protagonist of color.
+tl;dr I think Night On Fire could have been great if it were written by an author of color with a protagonist of color.
 Unfortunately, that’s not at all what this book is.

 Final thought: *sigh* Okay, I’m done now.
 Like I said, this is review is nowhere near complete because the lens I see life through is rather limited, but since I saw the problems, I figured I’d point them out.
 If anyone (mainly those directly affected by this book) has anything to add, please feel free to do so!
-Now here’s my recommendation: pick up a different book, this one is not worth anyone’s time
+Now here’s my recommendation: pick up a different book, Night On Fire is not worth anyone’s time